Vedansh635/Water_drink_reminder-Project/README.md

 - The script resets the counter to 0 and calls the `timer` function again to start the timer over<br>

 # Customization
 You can customize the notification title, message, and icon by modifying the `Notification` object.
-You can also adjust the timer duration by changing the value of the `sec` variable in the while loop.<br>
+You can also adjust the timer duration by changing the value of the `sec` variable in the while loop.

-I hope this helps!
-Let me know if you'd like me to elaborate on any part of the code or description.